First (Cold War Kids song): Music video

 The music video was uploaded on the band's VEVO page on January 12, 2015.

 Chart performance

 The song spent seven weeks at number one on the Billboard Alternative Songs chart.
 It remains the band's only song to top that chart.
-The song stayed on the chart for sixty-four weeks, making it the third-longest-running single in the chart's history.
+The song stayed on the chart for sixty-four weeks, the fourth-longest run in the chart's history.
+In late 2023, for the 35th anniversary of the chart, Billboard ranked "First" at number ten on its list of the top 100 alternative hits of all time.